The Women’s Mobile Museum: “What is art?” and “Who is art for?”

 On Jan.
-24, the Philadelphia Photo Arts Center (PPAC) hosted the opening night of the Women’s Mobile Museum (WMM), a traveling museum gallery that delves the questions of what is the purpose of art, and who is it for.
+24, the Philadelphia Photo Arts Center (PPAC) hosted the opening night of the Women’s Mobile Museum (WMM), a traveling museum gallery that explores the purpose of art and who art is for.
 The work showcased in the museum is the culmination of an apprenticeship and residency program through PPAC, featuring 10 women of various ages, ethnicities, races, and socioeconomic backgrounds who are self-taught or unknown in the art world.

 The Women’s Mobile Museum “seeks to answer its core goal: to challenge the social and economic barriers of the art world while supporting emerging artists and reaching new audiences,” according to a press release for the event.
 The gallery explores themes of representation, remembrance, and identity.
 To increase accessibility, the exhibit is also available to audiences through braille and audio tours.

 The program was led by Zanele Muholi, a South African artist and activist, making it their first major project based in the United States.

 The exhibit was curated by Renée Mussai, a writer, art historian, and curator based in London.
 Along with Muholi and Mussai, Lindeka Qampi, a South African teaching artist, helped to mentor the women.

 The program started in Feb.
 2018 and the gallery has been touring Philadelphia since Sept.
 2018, visiting both the Juniata Park Boys & Girls Club and the Dixon House in Point Breeze.
 The opening night at the PPAC featured a conversation with Mussai and the artists, followed by a reception and the launch of the WMM Magazine featuring, essays, poetry, interviews, and photography from the women.

 The magazine is still available for purchase at the PPAC.